wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Successfully ran my first kubernetes cluster on my macbook today.
 Using k3s, and multipass to create linux VMs; so excited for my RPi to arrive so the home lab comes even more real.

 **Thoughts:**

+---
+## Day 60, December 1, 2019

+**Today's Progress:** Spent the majority of the day getting my day-zero ducks in-a-row for setting up a k8s cluster once my RPi arrives.
+Three general steps:
+   1. flash my OS on the SD card
+   2. fire-up the RPi, and prep it as the `master` node
+   3. provision a few VMs, and add to the cluster
+Also took advantage of the cyber Monday deals for the CNCF & Linux Foundation's partnership on the CKA training / exam.
+Yes!!

+**Thoughts:**